cyrusimap/cyrus-imapd/README.md

 Fantastic!
 We'd love to hear about it, especially if you have a patch to contribute.

+The best way to make contributions to the project is to fork it on github, make your changes on your fork, and then send a pull request.

 Check https://github.com/cyrusimap/cyrus-imapd/issues/ for any outstanding bugs.
 Old bugs can be found at https://bugzilla.cyrusimap.org/

-Our guide at http://www.cyrusimap.org/feedback-bugs.html has all the information about how to contact us and how best to get your bug filed or your change accepted.
+Our guide at http://www.cyrusimap.org/feedback-bugs.html has all the information about how to contact us and how best to get your change accepted.

 Licensing Information
 =====================